javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 But to make the code cleaner and easier to understand, it's recommended to use local variables and parameters instead as much as possible.

-It is always easier to understand a function which gets parameters `a, b, c`, works with them and returns a result, than a function which gets no parameters, but modifies outer `a, b, c` somewhere in it's code.
+It is always easier to understand a function which gets parameters, works with them and returns a result than a function which gets no parameters, but modifies outer variables as a side-effect.

 Function naming: